Kyrsten Sinema: Career

+Career after elected office

+In January 2025, Sinema joined Coinbase's Global Advisory Council to advocate for the cryptocurrency industry and help it coordinate with US lawmakers.

+In March 2025, Sinema joined the law and lobbying firm Hogan Lovells as a senior advisor.

+In October 2025, Sinema advocated to the city council of a Phoenix suburb that it should allow the development of an AI data center, and revealed her alignment with the Trump Administration in developing AI infrastructure.
+Earlier in the year she founded and became the co-chair of the AI Infrastructure Coalition.

-Arizona State Legislature
+Arizona State Legislature (2005–2012)

 Elections

 In 2002, Sinema first ran for the Arizona House of Representatives as an independent affiliated with the Arizona Green Party.
 She finished in last place in a five-candidate field, receiving 8 percent of the vote.

 Sinema joined the Democratic Party in 2004.
 That year, Sinema and David Lujan won the two seats for Arizona's 15th district, with 37 percent of the vote for Sinema and 34 percent for Lujan over incumbent representative Wally Straughn.
-Sinema was subsequently reelected three times with over 30 percent of the vote.
+Sinema was reelected three times with over 30 percent of the vote.
 In 2008, Sinema completed the Harvard University John F. Kennedy School of Government program for senior executives in state and local government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.
 In 2009 and 2010, Sinema was an assistant Minority Leader for the Democratic Caucus of the Arizona House of Representatives.

 In 2010, Sinema was elected to the Arizona Senate, defeating Republican Bob Thomas, 63 to 37 percent.